-The Pension Code requires the CTA to contribute 12 percent of pay, less up to a 6 percent credit for debt service paid on the bonds issued for contribution to the Retirement Plan; employees are required to pay 6 percent of pay.
+The Pension Code requires the Chicago Transit Authority (CTA) to contribute 12 percent of pay, less up to a 6 percent credit for debt service paid on the bonds issued for contribution to the Retirement Plan; employees are required to pay 6 percent of pay.
 The Pension Code further requires that contribution rates be increased if the funded ratio is projected to decline below 60 percent prior to 2040, with the CTA paying two-thirds and employees paying one-third of the required contribution.

-The funded ratio of the Retirement Plan decreased from 58.2 percent in the January 1, 2015 Valuation to 53.3 percent in the January 1, 2016 Valuation.
-At January 1, 2016, the Plan's assets totaled \$1.743 billion and the actuarial accrued liability was \$3.267 billion, according to the Plan's January 1, 2016 Actuarial Valuation.
-The January 1, 2016 Valuation noted that the primary reason why the funded ratio declined was that the Plan's actual rate of return in 2015 was -0.2 percent, which is substantially lower than the 8.25 percent rate of return actuarial assumption used by the Plan.
+The funded ratio of the Retirement Plan decreased from 53.4 percent in the January 1, 2016 Valuation to 52.5 percent in the January 1, 2017 Valuation.
+At January 1, 2017, the Plan's assets totaled \$1.752 billion and the actuarial accrued liability was \$3.339 billion, according to the Plan's January 1, 2017 Actuarial Valuation.

-Since the funded ratio of the Plan declined below 60 percent in the January 1, 2016 Valuation, the Pension Code requires the Plan to "... determine the increased contribution required each year as a level percentage of payroll during the years after the then current year ... so the funded ratio is projected to reach at least 60% no later than 10 years after the then current year and include that determination in its report."
-(40 ILCS 5/22-101(e)(3)) The contribution rates adopted by the Retirement Plan Board for 2017 were increased from the 2016 contribution rates.
-In 2016, the employer contribution rate was 14.25 percent (which is net of the employer debt service credit of 6% of pay) and the employee contribution rate was 10.125 percent.
-For 2017, the rates were increased so that the employer contribution rate will become 17.925 percent (which is net of the employer debt service credit of 6% of pay) and the employee contribution rate will become 17.925 percent (which is net of the employer debt service credit of 6% of pay) and the employee contribution rate will become 11.962 percent. (pages 10 - 11)
+Since the funded ratio of the Plan was below 60 percent in the January 1, 2017 Valuation, the Pension Code requires the Plan to "... determine the increased contribution required each year as a level percentage of payroll during the years after the then current year ... so the funded ratio is projected to reach at least 60% no later than 10 years after the then current year and include that determination in its report."
+(40 ILCS 5/22-101(e)(3)) The contribution rates adopted by the Retirement Plan Board for 2018 were increased from the 2017 contribution rates.
+In 2017, the employer contribution rate was 17.925 percent (which is net of the employer debt service credit of 6% of pay) and the employee contribution rate will become 18.019 percent (which is net of the employee contribution rate will become 12.010 percent. (pages 10-11)